Hepaul7/Hepaul7.github.io/_pages/publications.md

 [//]: # ()
 [//]: # (</div>)

+### Current Research
+I have to ongoing research projects and papers roughly on the topics of
+1. Earley's Algorithm, Parsing, Runtime
+2. Large Language Models, Attention, Information Theory

-### Improving the Expected Runtime of Earley's Algorithm with A* Search
+[//]: # (### Improving the Expected Runtime of Earley's Algorithm with A* Search)

-_NLP, Parsing, Algorithms_
+[//]: # (_NLP, Parsing, Algorithms_)

+[//]: # ()
-This is my current research project.
+[//]: # (This is my current research project.)

+[//]: # ()
-Consider the objective of the Earley’s algorithm as a search problem, where we want one possible parse of the input string, or declare that it is not recognized.
+[//]: # (Consider the objective of the Earley’s algorithm as a search problem, where we want one possible parse of the input string, or declare that it is not recognized.)

-In Earley’s algorithm, an item represents a partially completed parse tree.
+[//]: # (In Earley’s algorithm, an item represents a partially completed parse tree.
 We start the search from a start item, and explore new items iteratively until the goal item is found.
 As soon as we have found the goal item, we can immediately produce one possible parse tree.
-Unless we need other parse trees as well, we do not need to explore further.
+Unless we need other parse trees as well, we do not need to explore further.)

-For a WCFG, where our search problem still remains the same, we ask the following questions:
+[//]: # (For a WCFG, where our search problem still remains the same, we ask the following questions:)

-- Can we find a path from a start item to a goal item quickly?
+[//]: # (- Can we find a path from a start item to a goal item quickly?)

-- Can we find an optimal path from a start item to a goal item quickly?
+[//]: # (- Can we find an optimal path from a start item to a goal item quickly?)

 ### Joint Chinese Word Segmentation and Parts of Speech Tagging with the Transformer
 _NLP, Transformers_